 But the pandemic has also given rise to incredible gestures of solidarity.
 In Wuhan, at the centre of the outbreak, videos circulating on social media showed people shouting “Wuhan jiayou” from their windows, roughly translated to “Stay strong Wuhan”.
 The BBC reports that a restaurant owner in Wuhan spent the Lunar New Year festival packing food for medical workers in the city.
 Across Italy, people have been singing from their balconies in an effort to boost morale as the country was placed under lockdown.
 According to Deutsche Welle, worldwide, people gather on their balconies and at their windows to cheer health workers on the frontline of the crisis.
 In France, neighbours offer to deliver groceries to the elderly; in Ireland, volunteers are sending groceries to hospital staff.

 Tedros Adhanom, head of the World Health Organisation, calls the Coronavirus outbreak a ‘test of political solidarity’ against a ‘common enemy that does not respect borders or ideologies’, as well as a test of financial and scientific solidarity.
 In a crisis, the most vulnerable are the first victims.
 This includes the elderly, the homeless, the poor, those with disabilities and the unbanked.
-Many people in these groups rely exclusively on cash for their daily purchases.
+Many people in these groups rely exclusively on Money in physical form such as banknotes and coins.
+More for their daily purchases.
 Some media have been falsely reporting that cash may be spreading the Coronavirus.
 In spite of a number of clarifications from health experts or central banks, many shops are refusing to accept cash and this is placing the most vulnerable people at risk.

 In the Financial Times, journalist Alice Hearing explains how she temporarily and involuntarily joined the unbanked after losing her purse.
 “Being without a bankcard was an inconvenience for me for a few days — but for more than a million other people in the UK, a cash-only existence is a fact of life.
 As the Coronavirus crisis deepens, this is becoming even more of a social problem.”
 Worldwide, 1.7 billion adult are unbanked, representing 31% of the global population.